Mom & Baby

 Spend an afternoon with other expecting couples to engage in discussion and activities that can help you can make your adjustment into parenthood less stressful and more supportive of the new family.
 Simple but effective ways of creating support around the family in the 4-6 weeks after birth can profoundly impact the whole family's physical and emotional health during this both precious and challenging time

-Next workshops: December 14
+Next workshops: TBD